1.3G or 1.4G Fireworks?

 But one type of firework where this classification makes a huge difference is rockets.
 This is because the restrictions on 1.4G rockets are quite severe and without sufficient flash powder, 1.4G rocket bursts can be quite tame.
 This is why many smaller 1.4G rockets only “pop” when they go off.
 On the other hand, 1.3G rockets have a much bigger bang.
 Even smaller 1.3G rockets (right down to £5 packs) can outperform bigger and more expensive 1.4G rockets.

 In technical terms, 1.4G F2 rockets cannot contain any flash powder and total NEC must be less than 20g.
 That’s pretty restrictive.
 1.3G rockets can go up to 200g NEC with the F3 classification and contain flash powder or equivalent formulations to give that “bigger bang”.

-The best way we can summarise this is as follows:
+The best way I can summarise this is as follows:

 - 1.4G cakes and barrages are rarely “underpowered” compared to 1.3G cakes; use retailer video clips to inform your buying choices rather than just the 1.3G or 1.4G classification.
 They are more than adequate for back garden displays.

 - 1.3G rockets are substantially better than 1.4G rockets.
 The latter tend to just “pop”.